 Daylilies grow in clumps, and each clump is made up of individual "fans."
 You'll need to divide them from time to time.
 If they get too crowded in amongst themselves, the bloom quantity and quality will be affected.
 Some cultivars can go for years without needing to be divided, but usually you'll need to do it about every three years or so.
 Divide them in the fall or spring.

 For a more comprehensive guide to everything daylilies, please visit the website of The American Daylily Society, at www.daylilies.org.
 Better yet, join the ADS today!
-You won't be sorry; it is filled with more information that you can imagine, as well as a fabulous database to all those 80,000+ cultivars!
-Ask me anytime about the local chapter, the Lufkin Daylily Society.

-Bloom Time: Foliage Type: Ploidy:

-Current page | Daylilies grow in clumps, and each clump is made up of individual "fans."
-You'll need to divide them from time to time.
-If they get too crowded in amongst themselves, the bloom quantity and quality will be affected.
-Some cultivars can go for years without needing to be divided, but usually you'll need to do it about every three years or so.
-Divide them in the fall or spring.

-For a more comprehensive guide to everything daylilies, please visit the website of The American Daylily Society, at www.daylilies.org.
-Better yet, join the ADS today!
-You won't be sorry; it is filled with more information that you can imagine, as well as a fabulous database to all those 80,000+ cultivars!
+You won't be sorry; it is filled with more information that you can imagine, as well as a fabulous database to all those 85,000+ cultivars!
 Ask me anytime about the local chapter, the Lufkin Daylily Society.

 Bloom Time: Foliage Type: Ploidy: